 5 Places to Celebrate St. Patrick's Day in Charlotte

-Get your spot early for the parade as it marches through uptown Charlotte in its 22nd year on March 17.
+Get your spot early for the parade as it marches through Uptown Charlotte in its 23rd year on March 16.
 There will be floats, pipe band music, dancers, and other entertainment.
+The parade begins at 11 a.m. at the corner of North Tryon and Ninth streets in Uptown Charlotte.
 Stick around for the festival afterwards and sample authentic Irish food and drink while you let the kids enjoy the Celtic Kid Zone.

-Participants are invited to follow the Leprechaun’s clues on March 17 along a two-mile walk through the woods to seek out hidden treasure.
+Participants are invited to follow the Leprechaun’s clues on March 16 along a 2-mile walk through the woods to seek out hidden treasure.
 The hunt is self-guided and drop-ins are welcome.
-McDowell Nature Center, 15222 S. York Road.
+McDowell Nature Center, 15222 S. York Road, Charlotte.

-Put on your most festive attire and head out to the popular St. Patrick’s Day on Main in Rock Hill on March 17, 4-10 p.m.
+Put on your most festive attire and head out to the popular St. Patrick’s Day on Main in Rock Hill on March 16, 4-9 p.m.
 The free festival features traditional Irish music and dancers, food and beverage vendors, and a kids’ zone for the little ones.
-E. Main St., Rock Hill.
+E. Main St., Rock Hill, S.C.

-Celebrate all things Celtic by enjoying live music, historic Celtic warriors and heritage demonstrations, plus storytimes, dancing, farm animals and more.
+Celebrate all things Celtic by enjoying live music, historic Celtic warriors and heritage demonstrations, plus story times, dancing and farm animals.
 See website for the schedule of events.
-March 17-18, 10 a.m.-4 p.m. $8-$9, children under the age of 5 admitted free with paying adult.
+March 16-17, 10 a.m.-4 p.m.
+Admission is $10 for adults, $9 for seniors and children 5 and under are admitted free.
 Historic Latta Plantation, 5225 Sample Road, Huntersville.

 Follow a trail of shamrocks and clues left behind by a mischievous leprechaun friend to find his pot of treasure all while learning the stories behind St. Patrick's Day.
-March 17 at 1, 2 and 3 p.m.
-Purchase tickets in advance.
-Space is limited. $7-$10, includes museum admission.
-The Schiele Museum of Natural History, 1500 E. Garrison Blvd.
+Sunday, March 17 at 2, 3 and 4 p.m.
+Purchase tickets in advance, call 704-854-6676.
+Space is limited and adult supervision is required. $7-$10, includes museum admission.
+The Schiele Museum of Natural History, 1500 E. Garrison Blvd., Gastonia.